PanderMusubi/afvalophaaldata/README.md

 ## 3 Usage

-the calendars here are in iCalendar format (.ics) and can be used by following next three steps:
+The calendars here are in iCalendar format (.ics) and can be used by following next three steps:
 1. If needed, install calendar software.
 2. Find the link for the garbage collection calendar for your address.